-HIV+ and Long-term Survivors
+HIV+ and long-term survivors

-Explore the experiences of the HIV Pandemic from the 1970s to present day, including: seniors who are long-term survivors living with HIV, cultural generational trauma, and sexual health for 2SLGBTQ+ Seniors.
+Explore the experiences of the HIV pandemic from the 1970s to present day, including:

 Powerful HIV drugs now make it possible for people living with HIV to live far longer lives than could have been imagined before effective HIV treatment became available.
 This is one of the greatest successes of modern medicine.
 Those who have lived with HIV for many years are often called long-term survivors (LTS).

-There are a few definitions describing HIV LTS.
+• Pre-HAART LTS.
 One definition of LTS refers to those who have been living with HIV since before the modern era of effective HIV drugs, or "highly active antiretroviral therapy" (HAART).
 They are sometimes known as pre-HAART LTS or "longest-term survivors."
 They acquired HIV when the condition was, in most cases, a death sentence.
 They often spent their early adult lives believing they would die young - and watching scores of friends die of the health condition with which they themselves were living.
 This kind of traumatic experience can leave a lasting mark on people's lives, and affect mental and physical health, as well as financial stability and overall quality of life.

+• Post-HAART LTS.
 Another definition refers to people who have been living with HIV for more than ten years, and who were diagnosed after 1996.
 This group is sometimes known as post-HAART LTS.
 This is considered a very different experience than being diagnosed earlier in the epidemic.

+• HIV-negative LTS.
 Another group of long-term survivors that tends to be left out of conversations about long lives with HIV are the HIV-negative partners, companions, caretakers, community members, activists, and frontline professional care providers who directly supported people living with HIV in the earliest days of the epidemic.
-While this fact sheet will focus on people who have lived many years with the virus in their bodies, many HIV-negative LTS also experienced tremendous losses and had their lives deeply affected by the epidemic.

 AIDS Survivor Syndrome (ASS)

-• Anxiety, nervousness, or sense of feeling constantly ‘on guard’
+• Anxiety, nervousness, or sense of feeling constantly ‘on guard”

 • Depression